lit/lit.dev/packages/lit-dev-content/site/docs/localization/best-practices.md

 <div class="alert alert-info">

-When using transform mode, templates will be automaticaly flattened to make them as small and efficient as possible.
+When using transform mode, templates will be automatically flattened to make them as small and efficient as possible.
 After transformation, the above example won't have any placeholders, because it knows that strings can be directly merged into HTML templates.

 </div>

-There are cases where HTML *should* be included in the localized template, however, for example where an HTML tag is needed in the middle of a phrase:
+There are cases where HTML *should* be included in the localized template.
+For example where an HTML tag is needed in the middle of a phrase:

 ```js
 render() {